TOOLKIT FOR ANY ROOM

 Mallory hosts the podcast Reading Glasses alongside filmmaker and actress Brea Grant.
 The weekly show is hosted by Maximum Fun and focuses on book culture and reader life.
 Along with Brea Grant, Mallory is a regular columnist at Apex Magazine.

-Her first book, The Lady From The Black Lagoon, the chronicle of Mallory’s search for and a biography of Milicent Patrick, is being published by Hanover Square Press, release date TBA.
+Her first book, The Lady From The Black Lagoon, the chronicle of Mallory’s search for and a biography of Milicent Patrick, is being published by Hanover Square Press in Hardcover, release date March 5, 2019.
 Mallory is represented by Brady McReynolds at JABberwocky Literary Agency, Inc.